Sunflower-Dolls/Vapoursynth-llvmexpr/docs/postfix.md

   - `buf0` is the output of the first stage, `buf1` the second, and so on.
   - A stage can only read buffers from *earlier* stages (e.g., stage 2 can read `buf0` and `buf1`).
   - Intermediate buffers are stored as `float32` on the GPU, with no clamping / quantization.
+- Within a single stage, reads always come from the original input frames (no read-after-write).
+Stage boundaries are the mechanism that makes intermediate results readable via `bufN`.
+- On CPU you can express “multi-pass” by chaining multiple `Expr` filters.
+On GPU, splitting into multiple plugin calls can add extra synchronization and round-trips between system memory and VRAM; `VkExpr` stages keep intermediate results on the GPU.

 `bufN` supports the same access forms as clip identifiers: